bormaxi8080/starred/README.md

 ## Others

+- [msadowski/awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter
 - [flipperdevices/flipperzero-devboard-stlinkv3](https://github.com/flipperdevices/flipperzero-devboard-stlinkv3) - Devboard for Flipper Zero based on ST-Link V3
 - [paulpogoda/OSINT-Tools-North-Korea](https://github.com/paulpogoda/OSINT-Tools-North-Korea) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Democratic People's Republic of Korea
 - [paulpogoda/OSINT-Tools-Latvia](https://github.com/paulpogoda/OSINT-Tools-Latvia) - A list of OSINT resources and tools that may be useful when conducting investigations related to Latvia